pwa-builder/PWABuilder/docs/builder/windows.md

 If you want to view information about the status of your app, you can check through Partner Center at any time.
 This will be your go to spot for interacting with your listing.

+!> After submitting your packages, you may see `Package validation acceptance warnings` about restricted capabilities (such as `runFullTrust` and `packageManagement`).
+These warnings can be safely ignored.

 ## Next Steps

 Progressive web apps are cross-platform and can be used anywhere!